insightbuilder/codeai_fusion/pst_mtl/rust_vids_writeup/rust_setup_4_ml.md

 # Rust Setup with LunarVim For ML in Ubuntu24.04

+- [ ] Come up with the plan for 3 videos

+  > 1) Why learn Rust?
+  >
+  > 2) Setup environment for Rust
+  >
+  > 3) Getting hello world from Rust

+- [ ] Complete the content write up for 3 videos

+- [ ] Prepare the presentation steps for the videos

+- [ ] Work on presenting the videos

+---

+Following was a rough draft...

 ### Video 1: Showcasing Candle Rust Crate in Action

 Learning & Mastering Rust requires RAPID FEEDBACK & LunarVim & with its many Rust extensions